 There’s no denying that the Siberian Husky is a family-loving, gentle, and kind breed.
 These positive traits are why they’re so popular, after all.
 However, it’s no secret that these dogs require a fair bit of work, so let’s discuss whether huskies are high maintenance, and what owners should be aware of.

-Huskies are considered a high maintenance breed.
-They require a lot of attention, a huge amount of exercise, need consistent brushing, hate being left alone, and can be difficult to train.
-Huskies require a lot of your time and focus.
+Yes, huskies are a high-maintenance breed.
+They require a lot of attention, exercise, consistent brushing, they hate being left alone and can be difficult to train.
+Huskies require more work than many other dog breeds.

-Let’s go through a more detailed look at what owning a husky involves and what exactly could cause them to be “high maintenance” for you.
+Let’s explain what owning a husky involves and what exactly could cause them to be “high maintenance” for you.